 7. Deadline for accepting a place on a course

-By the end of March, your son or daughter should have received their offers.
-If they applied by the January deadline, they must make their firm and insurance choices by early May, otherwise UCAS will reject all offers by default.
+By mid May, your son or daughter should have received their offers.
+If they applied by the January deadline, they must make their firm and insurance choices by 8 June, otherwise UCAS will reject all offers by default.

 8. Book student accommodation